biodigitalmatter/fdm_3dp_setup/rapid_program_setup/README.md

 Disable all other tasks than T_ROB1!

-In RobotStudio, uncheck everything else in Controller > Selected Tasks.
+In RobotStudio, uncheck everything else in `RAPID > Selected Tasks`.

 On the FlexPendant, click the cog wheels in the bottom right and select the first icon with a circle and three nodes.
 Uncheck everything else.